miloszczapla/Drinker/README.md

 deployed site: https://drinker-czapla.netlify.app/

-api which i used to get data: https://www.thecocktaildb.com/
+api which i used to get data from: https://www.thecocktaildb.com/

 # Getting Started with Create React App